 The benefits of investing in the fund include:

 - Diversification.
-The fund’s diversified portfolio includes over 150 different positions located around the world.
-While these positions are always in flux, the fund had 40 percent exposure to the Americas, 25 percent exposure to Asia, 4 percent exposure to Europe, as of mid-2017, with 70 percent invested in fixed income and 30 percent invested in cash.
+The fund’s diversified portfolio includes over 183 different positions located around the world.
+While these positions are always in flux, the fund had 36.49% exposure to the Americas, 73.10% exposure to Asia, -13.31% exposure to Europe and 3.72% exposure to the Middle East/Africa, as of July 31, 2021.
+The fund had 93.73% invested in fixed income and 6.27% invested in cash.

 - Experienced Management.
-The fund has been managed by Michael Hasenstab since 2001 and backed by a large team of analysts located around the world.
-This team’s ability to outperform benchmark indexes while keeping risks to an average level set them apart from many other teams in the space.
+The fund has been managed by Michael Hasenstab since 2001 and is backed by a large team of analysts located around the world.

 - Limited Duration.
 The fund’s duration tends to be limited, which means that the fund may have less interest rate risk than comparable bond funds.
 This could make it an attractive fixed income investment even as central banks increase interest rates.